ucsd-cse-spis-2016/spis16-project-planning-webapps-Adam-Cortez/README.md

 # Brief Description

-We need help and guidance in choosing a project topic.
+We plan to create a note taking web app.

 # Stages